Skip to content

 This road trip route goes through the Black Hills.

-Custer State Park is known for its large wildlife herds.
+Custer State Park is known for its extensive wildlife herds.
 Over 1,500 bison roam the area, along with mountain goats, elk, deer, cougars, bighorn sheep, and river otters.
-In fact, every year, the park hosts an auction to sell its excess bison.
+Every year, the park hosts an auction to sell its excess bison.

-Another famous animal attraction at Custer State Park is the “Begging Burros”.
-This refers to the 15 donkeys that inhabit the park.
-It is very common for them to walk up to cars driving through and beg for food.
+Another famous animal attraction at Custer State Park is the “Begging Burros.”
+These are the 15 donkeys that inhabit the park.
+It is very common for them to approach cars driving through and beg for food.

 Custer State Park is also home to the Peter Norbeck Center.
 At the centre, exhibits about the park’s cultural heritage and history are displayed.
-The exhibits include a display on gold prospecting in the Black Hills, wildlife dioramas, and a bunkhouse used by the Civilian Conservation Corps.
+These include a display on gold prospecting in the Black Hills, wildlife dioramas, and a bunkhouse used by the Civilian Conservation Corps.

 Also at the park is the home of Charles Badger Clark, South Dakota’s first Poet Laureate.
-The home is called the Badger Hole and has been maintained in its original state.
-The home is open for guests to tour.
+The house, Badger Hole, has been maintained in its original state and is open for guests to tour.

-Due to its proximity to National Monuments, State Parks, and stunning scenery, there is something for everyone on a road trip on the Peter Norbeck National Scenic Byway.
-It is one of the most scenic and relaxing road trips in the USA.
+Due to its proximity to national monuments, state parks, and stunning scenery, there is something for everyone on a road trip to the Peter Norbeck National Scenic Byway.
+It is one of the USA’s most scenic and relaxing road trips.

 9: Avenue of the Giants – California